blue-name/slb/intl.en-US/User Guide/Anti-DDoS Basic.md

 ## Introduction to Anti-DDoS Basic {#section_cnq_p3c_wdb .section}

-Alibaba Cloud provides up to 5 Gbps basic anti-DDoS protection for SLB.
+Alibaba Cloud provides up to 5 Gbps Anti-DDoS Basic for SLB.
 As shown in the following figure, all traffic from the Internet must first go through Alibaba Cloud Security before arriving at SLB.
-Anti-DDoS Basic cleans and filters common DDoS attacks and protects your services against attacks such as SYN flood, UDP flood, ACK flood, ICMP flood, and DNS Query flood.
+Anti-DDoS Basic scrubs and filters common DDoS attacks and protects your services against attacks such as SYN flood, UDP flood, ACK flood, ICMP flood, and DNS Query flood.

 ![](../DNSLB11827830/images/2870_en-US.jpeg)

 Anti-DDoS Basic sets the scrubbing threshold and blackholing threshold according to the bandwidth of the Internet SLB instance.
-When the inbound traffic reaches the threshold, scrubbling or blackholing is triggered:
+When the inbound traffic reaches the threshold, scrubbing or blackholing is triggered:

 -   Scrubbing: When the attack traffic from the Internet exceeds the scrubbing threshold or matches certain attack traffic model, Alibaba Cloud Security starts scrubbing the attack traffic.
 The scrubbing includes packet filtration, traffic speed limitation, packet speed limitation and more.
 -   Blackholing: When the attack traffic from the Internet exceeds the blackholing threshold, blackholing is triggered and all inbound traffic is dropped.